jerryevalentine/UCB-Project-1/README.md

 # Instructions #
-- Run the final notebook 'Project_1_Group_7_Consolidated.ipynb' to see visualization and statistics that were used during this presentation.
+- Run the final notebook 'Project_1_Group_7_Consolidated.ipynb' to see visualization and statistics.
+- The data for this notebook is Data/car_prices.csv
-- The file called "Data/clean_car_prices.zip" is zipped due to size constraings.
+- However, the file in Github is "Data/car_prices.zip."
+The CSV is zipped due to size constraings.
+- The file needs to be unzipped.
-- The notebook must reside in a directory that has the following path and filename: "Data/clean_car_prices.csv"
+- The notebook must reside in a directory that has the following path and filename: "Data/car_prices.csv"

-# Analysis #
+# Summary and Findings #
+Our team assumes that the investigation into car sales price is itterative, not a one-shot project.
+Therefore, this is a preliminary analysis that will provide some recommendations and next steps.
 ### Goal ###
-We assume that the investigation into car sales price is itterative, not a one-shot project.
-Therefore, this is a preliminary analysis that will provide some recommendations for future analysis.
+The goal of the project is to find and present the best models to explain variation in sales price over time.
+Specifically, the goal is to find one or more models that have the highest r-value or r squared value.
+For now we only look at models models with two variables.
+A single regression model with multiple independent variables is ideal.
+However, it might be necessary to consider multiple models.
+### Approach ###
-Goal of the project is to present the best models to explain variation in sales price changes for used cars and provide next steps for future projects.
-We start with a course level of data (such as car make) and then drill down to a finer level of granularity, such as type of car (Truck, Sedan, Luxury, etc.).
+We started our analysis at a course granularity of analysis (such as car make or model) and provide statistical analysis and visualizations.
+Next, we then drilled down to a finer level of granularity, such as type of car (Truck, Sedan, Luxury, etc.).
+This methodology ensures that we can find the models with the highests r-values.

 ### Major Findings ###
-As we refined the regression models, explanatory power increased (higher r-value).
+As we refined the regression models (course-to-finle granularity), our explanatory power increased (higher r-value).
 See table 1 for following Analysis
 - The table below suggests a lineage regression model with many variables can have provide a very good model.
 - Row 1:  Shows how drilling-down from make, to make-model, to focusing on type, improves the r-value of the regression model.